bresilla/note/README.md

-# A GO and SQlite CLI note app
+# A SIMPLE NOTETAKING APP WRITTEN IN GO